 Over the course of her career, she has landed multiple high profile exclusive interviews including Iranian Foreign Minister Javad Zarif – the BBC’s first interview with an Iranian official since being banned from the country in 2009 and Khaled Meshaal – Hamas leader in exile in Doha – during the Gaza War of 2014.
-Suzanne also played a leading role in securing the first sit down TV interview with President Obama post the Iran Nuclear Deal being agreed.
+Kianpour also played a leading role in securing the first sit down TV interview with President Obama post the Iran Nuclear Deal being agreed.

-With a specialty and expertise in Iran and the broader Middle East, Suzanne contributes analysis to Atlantic Council’s Iran Source blog, moderates foreign policy panel discussions at think tanks and guest lectures at Georgetown’s School of Foreign Service.
+With a specialty and expertise in Iran and the broader Middle East, Kianpour contributes analysis to Atlantic Council’s Iran Source blog, moderates foreign policy panel discussions at think tanks and guest lectures at Georgetown’s School of Foreign Service.

 She is listed in Washington Life magazine as one of DC’s most influential leaders under 40 and was also profiled as a person to watch in the magazine’s May 2015 “Power Issue.”

 Prior to the BBC, she worked at Fox News and NBC News, where she began her journalism career.

 Kianpour actively encourages students to pursue careers in journalism to keep the fourth estate alive and thriving.

 As an alumnus of The Fund for American Studies Institute of Political Journalism – the program through which she first studied at Georgetown – she regularly speaks to classes of aspiring reporters.